sharonishafir/honey-bee-spatial-learning/README.md

 The `python` folder contains the Python code used for the Monte Carlo simulations reported in the manuscript.

-- **MonteCarlo_trial8_CIs.py** – Performs the Monte Carlo simulations comparing the observed performance of bees with three null models and generates the output files `MonteCarlo_summary.csv` and `MonteCarlo_distributions.csv`.
+- **MonteCarlo_trial8_CIs.py** – Performs the Monte Carlo simulations used to compare observed maze performance with the three null models described in the manuscript and generates the output files `MonteCarlo_summary.csv` and `MonteCarlo_distributions.csv`.
 - **Transition_probabilities_trial8.csv** – Input file containing the empirical transition probabilities measured in trial 8 that are used by the empirical null model.

 ## Citation